 Restrict yourself from questioning your teenager, as it will make him feel shackled.
 Be persistent, gentle and hold yourself back from blaming or attacking.
 You need to be friendly in your approach and at the same time give a message that you are with him unconditionally.
 Avoid giving ultimatums or too much advice.
 Refrain from such an attitude.
 Try to be sensitive towards his or her pain and never negate their emotions or pain.

 Sometimes teenagers talk and joke about taking extreme steps.
 This may be an attempt to seek attention.
 Some children may even write dark poetry or stories.
-They could also give away their favourite possessions.
+They could also give away their favorite possessions.
 They could be surfing the Internet seeking methods of taking drastic steps.
 It is also seen that some teenagers meet their dear ones as though it will be their last time and they could speak positively about death.
 When a teenager is depressed, friends or parents should closely watch him for any thoughts or behaviour.
-When the extreme steps result in loss of life, then it is often observed that his thoughts or behaviours were not taken very seriously.
+When the extreme steps result in loss of life, then it is often observed that his thoughts or behaviors were not taken very seriously.

 Parents these days are excessively desirous to see their child excel in everything.
 Thus parental expectation puts pressure on the child to aim higher in academic performance or any other activity.
 So as parents restrain yourself from nagging, lecturing, advising or even threatening with dire consequences, as it will only add on to the anxieties and stress the child further.

-Generally it is observed that children get stressed, as they have not been able to manage their time properly and they have huge syllabus to finish.
+Generally, it is observed that children get stressed, as they have not been able to manage their time properly and they have a huge syllabus to finish.
 Hence parents need to help their children in managing their time by preparing the time-table which has a balanced mix of study hours and curricular activities like walking, yoga, listening to music.

 This will relax your child and help him or her in de-stressing.
-Parents should also ensure that children are taking balanced diet with loads of liquids to keep them hydrated.
+Parents should also ensure that children are taking a balanced diet with loads of liquids to keep them hydrated.
 Another important thing is to sleep on time.
 TV watching should be restricted to minimal.
 One thing parents should stop immediately is to compare the child either with his friends or cousins, as this aggravates the stress and self-defeating thoughts.

-Dr. Roma Kumar is a senior consultant, clinical psychologist, at Sir Ganga Ram Hospital, New Delhi, Max Hospital Gurgaon, Saksham Child and Adolescent Guidance Clinic, New Delhi.
+Dr. Roma Kumar is a senior consultant, clinical psychologist, at Sir Ganga Ram Hospital, New Delhi, Max Hospital Gurgaon, Saksham Child, and Adolescent Guidance Clinic, New Delhi.